slok/Box2D-and-SFML-demo/README.md

     cd ../
     ./box2dsfml
 ### Windows
-You need a compiler like [Mingw]() and [CMake]()
-In windows you have to set the env variables.
-To do this add to the PATH env. variable the location of this 4 paths
+You need a compiler like [Mingw](http://www.mingw.org/) and [CMake](http://www.cmake.org/) In windows you have to set the env variables.
+To do this, add to the PATH the location of this 4 paths

 * The lib directory of SFML (Where the SFML libs are: "*.a, *.dll ...")
 * The headers directory of SFML (Where "SFML" folder is)